-Bok choy (Brassica rapa var. chinensis) is a type of Chinese cabbage that in recent years has moved from Asian ethnic specialty stores to mainstream markets.
-It's a cool-season annual that grows an upright clump of green leaves, each with a thick white or light-green stalk.
-Bok choy is a biennial that is grown as an annual in U.S. Department of Agriculture plant hardiness zones 2 through 13.
-The vegetable can take some chilly weather short of a hard freeze and is a great choice to extend the late-summer garden.
+Bok choy (Brassica rapa [Chinensis Group]) is a type of Chinese cabbage that in recent years has moved from Asian ethnic specialty stores to mainstream markets.
+Although bok choy is a biennial, it's grown as an annual in U.S. Department of Agriculture plant hardiness zones 2 through 11.
+This cool-season veggie grows an upright clump of green leaves, each with a thick white or light-green stalk.
+The plant can take some chilly weather short of a hard freeze and is a great choice to extend the late-summer garden.

 Video of the Day

 Like their cabbage relatives, bok choy plants are usually reserved for the vegetable garden and are then taken to the kitchen after harvest.
 Served as a crunchy, leafy addition to stir fries, bok choy is a popular choice for home chefs.
 It's possible to plant bok choy in containers, but very few gardeners would select these Asian greens for their ornamental value.

 - Botanical Name: Brassica rapa (Chinensis Group)

 - When to Plant: Plant this cool-season crop in late summer so it can mature in early fall.
 Spring crops often bolt (send up a flower stalk and produce seeds).

 - USDA Zones: Grown as an annual in zones 2-11